JamieBort/Portfolio-Website/Revamp2020.md

 	* then the necessary resume page changes will be made in the project_card branch. (this branch will have to push to the heroku site periodically: `git push heroku yourbranch:master`)
 	* then the changes will be merged into the `Revamp2020` branch.
 Or the `dev` branch to be tested.
 	* lastly delete the `navigation_header` branch.

-3. Add one or all of the apps (listed in `Content to add or change` below) to the portfolio.

 ### To Do